History: Part of Your Everyday Life

 When directed by professors who care about students and learning, the study of history helps young people to develop these important skills.
-It gives them an opportunity to study other people's writing and also to conduct their own writing, improving their talent as they gain experience.
-Students of history can see what kind of things have made life better for people and what has not, and this sharpens their ability to make moral, political, personal and theological judgments.
+It gives them an opportunity to both study other people's writing and to develop their own writing skills, improving their talent as they gain experience.
+Students of history can see what kind of things have made life better for people and what kind have not.
+This sharpens their ability to make moral, political, personal and theological choices.
 Current news makes sense to history students because they can place events in their historical contexts.
 And since history includes everything that has happened in the past, students can bring their own interests to it.

-In addition to being a good thing by itself, learning about history complements all other courses of study.
-For example, Computer Science majors can study how technology has affected other societies.
+In addition to being a good thing in itself, learning about history complements many other courses of study.
+For example, computer science majors can study how technology has affected other societies.
 And business majors can study business practices in ancient Rome, the Middle Ages, Renaissance Venice or Japan during the Great Depression.
 Undergraduate study of history also helps prepare students for graduate work in many fields, including theology and linguistics.

 What Kind of Student is JBU's History Department Looking for?